 Id.
 The District's brief in this appeal, however, suggests-and it seems to us-that the special assessment in the instant case was (as appellants assert) imposed pursuant to D.C.
 Code § 42-3131.01(c)(1).
-Section 42-3131.01(c)(1) authorizes the Mayor "to take emergency action, including putting in temporary safeguards, without prior notification when the Mayor determines there is imminent danger due to an unsafe condition and immediate emergency action is necessary to alleviate the danger," id. § 42-3131.01(c)(1)(B); permits the Mayor to "assess all reasonable costs of correcting the condition . . . as a tax against the property," id. § 42-3131.01(c)(1)(D)(ii); and provides that "[a] tax placed against a property pursuant to this subsection shall be carried on the regular tax rolls and collected in the same manner as real estate taxes are collected." id. § 42-3131.01(c)(1)(D)(iii).
-Section 42-3131.01 does not define the term "collected," but our case law accepts that the tax collection process includes the process whereby proposed tax assessments are appealed before they are finalized.3

-In the District of Columbia, real estate taxes are collected through a process whereby an assessment is announced; taxpayers have an opportunity to challenge the assessment through a multi-level administrative review; and there is a final assessment only after exhaustion of such administrative-review remedies (or after the deadline for pursuing them has passed).
+Section 42-3131.01(c)(1) authorizes the Mayor "to take emergency action, including putting in temporary safeguards, without prior notification when the Mayor determines there is imminent danger due to an unsafe condition and immediate emergency action is necessary to alleviate the danger," id. § 42-3131.01(c)(1)(B); permits the Mayor to "assess all reasonable costs of correcting the condition ... as a tax against the property," id. § 42-3131.01(c)(1)(D)(ii); and provides that "[a] tax placed against a property pursuant to this subsection shall be carried on the regular tax rolls and collected in the same manner as real estate taxes are collected." id. § 42-3131.01(c)(1)(D)(iii).
+Section 42-3131.01 does not define the term "collected," but our case law accepts that the tax collection process includes the process whereby proposed tax assessments are appealed before they are finalized.3 the assessment through a multi-level administrative review; and there is a final assessment only after exhaustion of such administrative-review remedies (or after the deadline for pursuing them has passed).
 See D.C.
-Code § 47-825.01a(d)(1) and (3), (e), and (g)(1) (providing for administrative review by OTR of a property's proposed assessed value or classification, appeal of the proposed assessed value or classification to the Real Property Tax Appeals Commission ("RPTAC") within forty-five days of the notice of the OTR determination, and appeals to the Superior Court by "an owner aggrieved by a proposed assessed value or classification" "provided, that the owner shall have in good faith first appealed the assessed value or classification to the Commission immediately preceding the appeal to the Superior Court" "in the same manner and to the same extent as provided in §[] 47-3303").4
+Code § 47-825.01a(d)(1) and (3), (e), and (g)(1) (providing for administrative review by OTR of a property's proposed assessed value or classification, appeal of the proposed assessed value or classification, appeals Commission ("RPTAC") within forty-five days of the notice of the OTR determination, and appeals to the Superior Court by "an owner aggrieved by a proposed assessed value or classification," "provided, that the owner shall have in good faith first appealed the assessed value or classification to the Commission immediately preceding the appeal to the Superior Court" "in the same manner and to the same extent as provided in §[] 47-3303").4